 How to experiment

-5. Drag the day slider to advance toward expiry and watch the final basis drive the effective price.
+Drag the day slider to a close-out day and watch the basis on that day drive the effective price.
+Notice that the basis shrinks to zero by expiration.

 Note